Mx150 "Kate 2.0"

 GPS Tracking System

 The Mx150 transmitter features a GPS with unlimited altitude capability.
 It can be used to track extremely high altitude flights and capture the maximum altitude with GPS precision.
-Other trackers designed for hobby/amateur rockets are limited to 50km (164K feet) maximum GPS altitude.

 The version shown here is similar to the original Kate 1.0 Mx110 transmitter configuration.
 Except here the downlink antenna is pointed up so that it uses nosecone tip space more efficiently.
 This version fits inside a 54mm coupler tube or even a 54mm nosecone.